miguelruballos/Pet-Resource-Tracker/API Setup/how to setup google sheets api.md

 # How to Setup Google Sheets API
-The Pet Resoruce Tracker uses Google Sheets API to upload weight data to a Google Sheets spreadsheet.
+The Pet Resource Tracker uses Google Sheets API to upload weight data to a Google Sheets spreadsheet.
 This document will guide you with:
 * Completing Google Sheets API Tutorial
 * Importing the Dashboard Spreadsheet
 * Implementing Google API information to the Pet Resource Tracker source code.